exist2021/bandrainfo-one-click-hugo-cms/site/content/_index.md

     text: We want to make community living possible.
 We want to use online forums to get people to meet offline.
   - image: img/bandrainfo_1627738720.jpg
-    text: We want the residents to learn about the Heritage of Bandra.
+    text: We want the residents to learn about the history and heritage of Bandra.
 values:
   heading: Our values
   text: We believe a lively culture will have transformative gifts as a general